 Associate, Innovation and LearningCompany: The Winters Group, Inc.

-Prior to joining The Winters Group, she served through Americorps VISTA (Volunteers In Service to America) as the Communications Director at The Center For Social Empowerment, a non-profit in Ferguson, Missouri dedicated to teaching people how to work towards justice in their own communities.
+Prior to joining The Winters Group, she served through Americorps VISTA (Volunteers in Service to America) as the communications director at The Center for Social Empowerment, a nonprofit in Ferguson, Mo., dedicated to teaching people how to work toward justice in their own communities.
 This experience led her to appreciate grassroots education and social activism as a necessary but challenging force for community building and larger society change.

-Caroline holds a B.A. in Theology and African American Studies from Saint Louis University.
-She also studied Spanish and Urban Poverty Studies and was a part of various cross-cultural immersion learning experiences that first sparked her interest in the process and cultivation of personal and professional transformation.
+Caroline holds a BA in theology and African American studies from Saint Louis University.
+She also studied Spanish and urban poverty studies and was a part of various cross-cultural immersion learning experiences, which first sparked her interest in the process and cultivation of personal and professional transformation.
 Her research focused on theological and sociopolitical liberation, specifically within the context of race inequity and religious institutions.

-Caroline is currently based in her hometown of Atlanta, Georgia.
+Caroline is currently based in her hometown of Atlanta, Ga.